 Your eligibility to receive disability insurance benefits after you become disabled hinges on your insurance policy’s definition of disability.
 Most policies have provisions that cover all these types of definitions, although sometimes you may have to purchase extra coverage via a rider.

 The residual disability benefit is paid to you when you claim disability insurance benefits under the partial disability definition.
-In some cases, your policy will distinguish between partial disability benefits and residual disability benefits, the former referring to loss of responsibilities or time and the latter referring to the loss of income.
+Some policies will distinguish between partial disability benefits and residual disability benefits, the former referring to loss of responsibilities or time and the latter referring to the loss of income.
 But other policies put all three types of loss under one provision.

 You can claim residual disability benefits if you’re not totally disabled and can continue working at your job, but lose some portion of your income or duties.
-After waiting out the elimination period, there will be an initial period during which you’ll receive partial disability benefits, often around six months.
 The benefit amount will be the same as that you receive from total disability benefits.

-After the initial period ends, if you’re still disabled your policy may allow you to extend your coverage partial disability coverage.
-This way you can keep receiving residual disability insurance benefits indefinitely, but the amount you receive will be dependent on your monthly earnings.
+After the initial period ends, if you’re still disabled your policy may allow you to extend your coverage partial disability coverage, but the amount you receive will be dependent on your monthly earnings.

-There are three ways carriers measure a partial disability: loss of duties, loss of time or loss of income.
+There are three ways disability insurance companies measure a partial disability: loss of duties, loss of time or loss of income.

 If your loss is 75% to 80% of your income or higher, most carriers consider you totally disabled and pay the full benefit amount.